marcomiglionico94/Machine-Learning/README.md

 # Machine-Learning
-This repository contains some programs created using python and the scikit learn library
+This repository contains some programs created using python and its main libraries including pandas, numpy and scikit-learn